Success Stories:

 Starting at Jacob's Ladder

-Extreme levels of sensory over-processing
+Extreme levels of over-processing sensory information

-Extreme levels on uncoordinated and involuntary movements
+Uncoordinated and involuntary movements

 No functional language – either receptive or expressive communication patterns